 Preheat the oven to 425 degrees F.

 On a non-stick pastry mat, pour about 1 cup of sugar in the center.
 Spread it around with your hands and roll out a square of puff pastry on the sugar.

 Sprinkle a bit more sugar evenly on the top of the pastry and then spread the pumpkin butter.
-Form the palmiers shape by rolling the two sides towards the centre creating two long rolls that meet in the middle.
+Form the palmier shape by rolling the two sides towards the center, creating two long rolls that meet in the middle.
 Put the pastry in the freezer to firm up for 10 minutes.

 Remove from the freezer and cut the rolls into 3/4″ slices and lay out on a parchment-covered baking sheet.
 Press the palmiers down a bit to flatten them and sprinkle with more sugar.